 The proposed use for a vehicle parts or tire store without installation facilities is allowed in the D-D-O/M-U-I Zone.
 The property is surrounded by various commercial uses to the east, west, and south (across MD 214), and residential uses to the north of the property.
 The proposed development contributes to the mix of uses along the various blocks designated as mixed-use commercial and will also facilitate to generate tax income within and immediately surrounding the municipalities.
 The proposed development is also required to conform to the development district standards at the time of DSP.
-Staff find the application will conform to the goals for mixed-use commercial land use.
+The PPS was found to conform to the goals for mixed-use commercial land use.

-Other relevant master plangoals, policies, and strategies that are applicable to the subject property are discussed further below and throughout this technical staff report.
+Other relevant master plan goals, policies, and strategies that are applicable to the subject property are discussed further below and throughout this resolution.